awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_close.md

 Before closing your account, back up any applications and data that you want to retain\.
 All resources and data that were stored in the account are lost and cannot be recovered\.
 For more information, see the KB article [ "How do I close my Amazon Web Services account?"](https://aws.amazon.com/premiumsupport/knowledge-center/close-aws-account/)

-Immediately, the account can no longer be used for any AWS activity other than signing in as the root user to view past bills or to contact AWS Customer Support\.
+Immediately, the account can no longer be used for any AWS activity other than signing in as the root user to view past bills or to contact AWS Support\.
 For more information, see [Contacting Customer Support About Your Bill](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-get-answers.html)\.

 **Important**
 Accounts that are closed for a period of time are subject to permanent deletion after which the account and its resources can’t be recovered\.